 30. Sister Mary Severity

 Supplies: Several yards of cheap black cloth, a black long-sleeved T-shirt, rope or twine, white cardboard, staples, black stockings and shoes and a yardstick.
 Instructions: Cut a piece of cloth that’s a two times’ your height less about six inches.
 Fold it in half and cut a hole for your head in the center.
 Put on black T-shirt, stockings and shoes and pull the black cloth “habit” over your head.
 Belt with a piece of rope or twine.
-Make a neckpiece and wimple out of white cardboard and staple well into shape.
+Make a neck piece and wimple out of white cardboard and staple well into shape.
 Drape remaining piece of black fabric over the headpiece.
 Grab a ruler or yardstick and threaten to rap the knuckles of every bad boy in sight.
-This look is particularly funny on a man with facial hair.

 31. Greek Philosopher or Goddess